Publications

 State Communication and Public Politics in the Dutch Golden Age describes the political communication practices of the authorities in the early modern Netherlands.
 Der Weduwen provides an in-depth study of early modern state communication: the manner in which government sought to inform its citizens, publicise its laws, and engage publicly in quarrels with political opponents.
 These communication strategies, including proclamations, the use of town criers, and the printing and affixing of hundreds of thousands of edicts, underpinned the political stability of the seventeenth-century Dutch Republic.

-See the Oxford University Press website for more information
+See the Liverpool University Press website for more information